 This process can be a sales funnel where you have a description and pictures of the product you are selling.
 If the potential customer chooses to buy and give you their credit card information, then they will be taken to a new page where the customer has presented a new offer that is adding value to their newly bought product.
 With one click the new product is purchased, or the customer can choose no and is perhaps taken to another offer.

 I can tell you a quick story to illustrate this process.
-Let’s say you need a pair of new pants.
+Let's say you need a new pair of pants.
 You walk into a store, and a helpful seller is approaching you and ask you that if there is something you need help with.
-You respond that you want a pair of new pants.
+You respond that you want a new pair of pants.

 The seller asks some questions and gives you a couple of pants for you to try.
 After some tries, you tell him that you like one of them and asks for the price.
 You are lucky, there is a sale on those particular pants, and you receive a 20% discount!
 What a bargain!

 Then the seller asks if you also need a belt to your new pants, they also have a sale on belts this weekend.
 You accept the offer since you also could use a new belt.

 After that, the seller asks if you also need a shirt.
 You have some shirts and also don't use them often, so you decide not to order more.